bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ### IE 11
 You'll need babel-polyfill for BootstrapVue to work properly.
 In order to support this browser:

-- `npm install babel-polyfill`
+- `npm install @babel/polyfill`
-- Import it in your app main entry point with `import 'babel-polyfill'`
+- Import it in your app main entry point with `import '@babel/polyfill'`

 ## Tooling Support